Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/Soldering a Circuit Board.rst

 .. note::

-    :red:`Please use extreme caution and attention to safety when you operate soldering tools used in these projects.`
+    :combo:`red font-bolder:Please use extreme caution and attention to safety when you operate soldering tools used in these projects.`

 Project Soldering a Buzzer
 ****************************************************************